RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 ```

 ##### Unfixed Product Versions (VEX only) Examples

 The `product_version` category includes information about a specific affected package.
 The `product_version` object will
 always include the name of the component, a product ID and a product identification helper in the form of a
 [PURL](https://redhatproductsecurity.github.io/security-data-guidelines/purl/).
 When
 displayed unnested under an `architecture` object, the `name` attribute will not reference a specific version number
 because these components are unfixed.
 Again, these unfixed `product_version` components will only be found in VEX files
 since CSAF files always represent a released RHSA.
-The purl identifiers for unfixed content are only available for `rpm`, `oci` (container), and `rpmmod` (modular) purl content type.
+The purl identifiers for unfixed content are only available for
+`rpm`, `oci` (container), and `rpmmod` (modular) purl content type.

-In the example below, the unfixed kernel component's name is "kernel" and doesn't include a specific version number or
+In the example below, the unfixed kernel component's name is `kernel` and doesn't include a specific version number or
 an architecture format.

 ```json